-The Site Navigation’s purpose is to help visitors access the content within your site.
-It can help to think of this is a table of contents (though you do not need to list every page in your menu).
+Site navigation helps visitors find content on your site.
+Think of it as a table of contents (but you do not need to list every page in your menu).
 It is best to only provide two to six options per menu.
 Use familiar language that clearly describes what the links are.
-Menu items should be grouped together in a way that makes sense to your visitors.
+Group menu items in a way that makes sense to your visitors.

 3. Sidebar Navigation

 Use the sidebar section to add widgets and important links.
-A sidebar widget can be used to draw attention to: an event, an alumni spotlight, a request form, etc. Widgets can be changed periodically, while menus stay consistent.
-It’s fine to choose to not use sidebar widgets.
+You can use a sidebar widget to draw attention to an event, an alumni spotlight, a request form, etc. You can changes widgets periodically.
+However, menus stay consistent.
+It’s also fine if you choose not to use sidebar widgets.

 4. Task Navigation

-The task nav can be used to for links grouped by audience (Future Students, Current Students, Alumni, etc.) or for high-priority information on your site (Degrees and Programs, Scholarships, Events, etc).
+Task navigation is for links grouped by audience such as Future Students, Current Students, Alumni, etc. It is also for high-priority information on your site such as Degrees and Programs, Scholarships, Events, etc.

 5. Featured Image

-This image should have a resolution of 72 PPI, and a 2-column width image should be sized at 750 x 300 pixels.
+This image should have a resolution of 72 PPI.
+The size of a two-column width image should be 750 x 300 pixels.
 Blurry and pixelated images are not acceptable.
 All images on the page must have alt text for accessibility.
-This guide explains how to place a featured image on your page.
+Use this guide to learn how to place a featured image on your page.

 6. Main Content Area

-This is your main content area.
-Remember to use language that is familiar to your audience and that supports the university brand.
-Use appropriate paragraph styling (only black text is allowed).
-Correct heading usage is important for accessibility.
+Use language that is familiar to your audience in your main content area.
+It should also support the university brand.
+Use appropriate paragraph styling.
+For example, only black text is allowed.
+Correct heading usage is also important for accessibility.
 Do not use headings for styling purposes.
 Each page must have a page title for accessibility and for search engine optimization (SEO).